Mobbs History, Family Crest & Coats of Arms

 Father Mapple is a fictional character in Herman Melville's novel Moby-Dick (1851); eponym of Mapple Glacier, in the Aristotle Mountains of Antarctica.

-Important Dates for the Mobbs family
+Early History of the Mobbs family

 This web page shows only a small excerpt of our Mobbs research.
 Another 95 words (7 lines of text) covering the years 120 and 1200 are included under the topic Early Mobbs History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Mabbe, Mabee, Mabey, Mabie, Mabes and others.

 Early Notables of the Mobbs family (pre 1700)